dmurooka/dmurooka/README.md

 ## Profile Summary

 An entrepreneur, educator, and software engineer with over 10 years of experience in business management.
-I leverage domain expertise in classical ballet and have founded and currently lead Japan's premier classical ballet school, Larrys School of Ballet.
+I leverage domain expertise in classical ballet as the founder and current leader of Japan's premier ballet school, Larry's School of Ballet.

+My business management background equips me with the ability to integrate business needs with software design.

-In addition to my work, I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.
+In addition, I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.
+This academic journey complements my practical experience in software engineering, data science, and cloud computing/networking.

 ## Skills